R0B0tMaN/crh_dataset/README.md

 - **Standard Test Batteries** (`/standard_batteries/`)
   Bundled sets of recommended investigations for key diseases and symptoms.

+- **Reference standards** (`/reference_standards/`)
+  Reference standards for the canonical "lab" investigations, for LIS, EMR and clinical decision support and an alerting system.

 ## License

 Each dataset directory contains its own license.
 Unless otherwise stated, all datasets default to the MIT License.